Blendify/blender-manual/blender_docs/manual/data_system/linked_libraries.rst

 Known Limitations
 =================

-For the most part linking data will work as expected, however, there are some corner-cases which aren't supported.
+For the most part linking data will work as expected, however, there are some corner-cases which are not supported.

 Circular Dependencies
 ---------------------

-In general, dependencies shouldn't go in both directions.
+In general, dependencies should not go in both directions.

 Attempting to link or append data which links back to the current file will likely result in missing links.